Tell us what you think about this section of the website by clicking on the feedback tab to the right of your screen.

 Beat are running eating disorders raising awareness training days across Suffolk.

 Beat, the UK's eating disorder charity has been commissioned by Norfolk & Suffolk NHS Foundation Trust to deliver free eating disorders raising awareness training days.
-For details of up and coming courses, please visit their website: https://www.beateatingdisorders.org.uk/training-events
+To check if there are any up and coming courses available in Suffolk, please visit their website: https://www.beateatingdisorders.org.uk/training-events